InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 build: .built

-deploy: k8s/deployment.yaml
+deploy: test build k8s/deployment.yaml
 	kubectl apply -f k8s/deployment.yaml
 ```

-The pattern: use file targets as markers for expensive operations, then
-reference them from phony targets.
-This gives you both repeatability (phony) and
-efficiency (file-based caching).
+The pattern: use file targets as markers for expensive operations, then reference them from phony targets.
+This gives you both repeatability (phony) and efficiency (file-based caching).

 \begin{calloutbox}[File Dependencies: Optimization, Not Default]
 Use file-based dependencies when: